 While technically true, the definition of mother rings false because of all the things Merriam and Webster left out.
 So, I set out to try to find words that capture the nitty-gritty moments that make up the whole.

-And, that’s okay.
+Some of my stories will have you nodding along.
+Others won’t.
+That’s okay.
 Millions of women with unique backgrounds, priorities, gifts and talents all share the same title – Mother.

-No doubt you have your own story.
+These are my stories.
+No doubt you have your own.

 I hope you tell them.